Hexagon/blog/src/posts/guide-to-js/2023-08-26_introduction.md

 part: 1
 priority: 1.0
 updated: "2023-09-03T21:44:00Z"
 intro: "I’m Hexagon.
-I’ve been coding front-end JavaScript since its early days and jumped into back-end and library development with the rise of Node.js.
-Nowadays, I’m all about Deno; it’s got all the developer experience built right in, making it purely awesome to work with.
-So, whether you’re just starting out in web development or you’re a seasoned developer looking for a refresher, you’re in the right spot.
+I’ve been coding in front-end JavaScript since its inception and transitioned to back-end and library development when Node.js came onto the scene.
+Nowadays, I’m deeply invested in Deno.
+It provides a great developer experience right out of the box, making it a pleasure to work with.
+Whether you’re just starting out in web development or you're a seasoned developer seeking a refresher, you're in the right place.

-The goal of this series is to give you a solid and extensive understanding of pure JavaScript and its features.
-There won't be any libraries involved, and all the code will be portable, working seamlessly from the browser to runtimes like Node.js or Deno."
+The aim of this series is to impart a thorough understanding of vanilla JavaScript and its many features.
+We won't be using any external libraries, and all the code will be versatile.
+It'll work seamlessly whether you're in a browser or using runtimes like Node.js or Deno."
 ---

 A selection of the topics you'll read about: